A forward-looking structure for the SNSF

 The details of the organisation and responsibilities are set out in the Foundation Regulations.

 In the spirit of scientific self-governance, the new Statutes strengthen the role of the Research Council in funding policy and funding opportunities.
-For example, the Research Council will now have a Policy Committee (working title).
-It can set up working groups on funding policy issues which, for example, draw up guidelines on open science, equal opportunities in research or international cooperation.
+For example, the Research Council will now have a Policy Committee.
+It can set up working groups on funding policy issues: for example, to develop guidelines regarding Open Science, equal opportunities in research or international cooperation.
 The SNSF is increasingly expected to develop forward-looking positions and measures on funding policy issues.
-With its expanded competencies and adapted organisation, the National Research Council will continue to make a significant contribution to ensuring very good conditions for scientific research in Switzerland.
+With its expanded competencies and adapted organisation, the Research Council will continue to make a significant contribution to ensuring very good conditions for scientific research in Switzerland.

 Flexible size

-As of 2025, the Research Council will be composed of between 30 and 80 highly qualified researchers working at universities and other institutions in Switzerland.
-They must have outstanding scientific credentials and broad-based research experience and must also be able to contribute expertise in research and funding policy.
-How large the Research Council will ultimately be is still an open question; it will depend on the range of tasks and organisation of the Council.
+From April 2025, the Research Council will be composed of up to 80 highly qualified researchers, most of whom work at universities and other institutions in Switzerland.
+They have outstanding scientific credentials and broad research experience as well as expertise in research and funding policy.
+How large the Research Council will ultimately be remains an open question; it will depend on the range of tasks and organisation of the Council.

 Responsible for evaluation

-The Research Council will continue to be responsible for selecting grant applications submitted to the SNSF.
+The Research Council is responsible for selecting which of the submitted applications are approved.
 It will make the funding decisions and ensure high standards in evaluation.
-To this end, it will be supported by scientific experts from Switzerland and abroad, who will assess applications in evaluation panels.
+To do this, it is supported by around 1,000 scientific experts from Switzerland and abroad, who assess applications in 80 to 100 evaluation panels.
 These panels will be supervised by the Research Council.
-Already today, 80 to 100 evaluation panels with around 1000 honorary members assess the applications and lay the groundwork for the decisions of the Research Council.

-To enable the Research Council to perform its tasks effectively, it will be divided into programme committees (working title), each of which will be responsible for one or more funding schemes.
-They will supervise and direct the work of the evaluation panels and make the funding decisions.
+To enable the Research Council to perform its tasks effectively, it is divided into programme committees, each of which is responsible for one or more funding schemes.
+They supervise and direct the work of the evaluation panels and make the funding decisions.
 They will also continue to develop the funding schemes.

-The members of the Research Council will continue to evaluate research projects themselves in addition to their strategic tasks and leadership role.
+In addition to their strategic tasks and leadership role, the members of the Research Council will continue to evaluate research projects themselves.
 The requirements for a clear separation of roles between evaluation work, supervision of evaluation processes and funding decisions are taken into account.
-Evaluation work gives the members of the Research Council direct insight into the latest developments in research.
-In addition, they can contribute the knowledge and experience gained in evaluation to SNSF funding policy.
+Evaluation work gives the members of the Research Council direct insights into the latest developments in research.
+In addition, they can contribute the knowledge and experience gained from evaluation to SNSF funding policy.

 Academic Board of the Research Council

-The Research Council is led by its Academic Board, which supervises, steers and is responsible for the activities of the Research Council, the Programme Committees and the Policy Committee.
-The Academic Board is the main contact for the Foundation Council and the Delegates Assembly.
-This body is made up of the President of the Research Council, two Vice Presidents and two to three other members of the Research Council as well as the Director of the SNSF (in an advisory capacity).
+The Research Council is led by its Academic Board, which supervises, manages and is responsible for the activities of the Research Council, the Programme Committees and the Policy Committee.
+The Academic Board is the main point of contact for the Foundation Council and the Delegates Assembly.
+This body is made up of the President of the Research Council, two Vice-Presidents and two to three other members of the Research Council as well as the Director of the SNSF (in an advisory capacity).

 As an advisory body, the Delegates Assembly represents the interests of researchers and organisations from the scientific community.
 It helps to tailor the SNSF's funding schemes to the needs of the research community.

-The Delegates Assembly constitutes itself and elects a President and a Vice President from among its members.
-Together with two other members, they form the office of the Delegates Assembly which, supported by the SNSF Administrative Offices, prepares the body’s business and meetings.
+The Delegates Assembly constitutes itself and elects a President and a Vice-President from among its members.
+Together with two further members, they form the Bureau of the Delegates Assembly, which, supported by the SNSF Administrative Offices, prepares the body’s business and meetings.
 It coordinates its activities with the Academic Board of the Research Council and with the other bodies.

 Consisting of at least three members, the Executive Management is responsible for all tasks of the Administrative Offices.
 The Executive Management is chaired by the Director of the SNSF.
 She or he is elected by the Foundation Council.